Thank you for visiting our website.

 • Non-surgical technique (less expensive and faster).

-• Less invasive and better accepted by patients.
+• Less invasive and therefore better tolerated by patients.

-• Good skeletal response in young adults (depending on suture ossification).
+• Good skeletal response in young adults (subject to verification of the maxillary suture).

 Disadvantages:

-• Possible side effects if suture condition is borderline.
+• Possible side effect if the suture is in poor condition.

 Clinical Comparison and Indications